arcus/education_modules/python_linear_regression/python_linear_regression.md

 ## Conclusion

-At the end of the lesson, students should have a good understanding of the concept of linear regression and how to implement the linear regression algorithm in Python.
-They should also be able to apply linear regression to real-world datasets to make predictions and insights.
+By the end of this module, you'll have gained a solid grasp of linear regression and its practical implementation in Python.
+You'll be equipped to apply linear regression techniques to real-world datasets, enabling you to make predictions and uncover valuable insights.
+With this knowledge, you'll be well-prepared to embark on your journey into the world of data analysis and machine learning.

 ## Additional Resources